zanllp/sd-webui-infinite-image-browsing/README.md

 During the first use, you need to click and wait for the index generation.
 For my case with 20,000 images, it took about 15 seconds (with an AMD 5600X CPU and PCIe SSD).
 For subsequent uses, it will check whether there are changes in the folder, and if so, it needs to regenerate the index.
 Usually, this process is very fast.

-Image search supports translation, and you need to place a "tags-translate.csv" file in the plugin folder.
-You can find this file in the issue .
+Image search supports translation, see https://github.com/zanllp/sd-webui-infinite-image-browsing/issues/39 for more detail.
 Feel free to share files for other languages to facilitate everyone's use.
 <img width="1109" alt="image" src="https://github.com/zanllp/sd-webui-infinite-image-browsing/assets/25872019/62d1ffe3-2d1f-4449-803a-970273753855">
 <img width="620" alt="image" src="https://user-images.githubusercontent.com/25872019/234639759-2d270fe5-b24b-4542-b75a-a025ba78ec89.png">